 Mine hangs on our porch but this beauty will look great hanging on a mirror, interior door, or even propped on the mantle or bookshelf.

-When I was cruising around Walmart looking for some yarn to put in the DIY Yarn Bowl I made for my mom, I discovered some awesome fuzzy yarn.
+When I was cruising around Walmart looking for some yarn to put in my DIY Yarn Bowl I discovered some awesome fuzzy yarn.
 I wasn’t sure what I was going to do with it, maybe some arm knitting?
-Every the craft supply buyer I threw three skeins into my cart.
+Ever the craft supply buyer I threw three skeins into my cart.

 This post contains links to products, if you purchase something after clicking on my link I may earn a small commission (at no extra cost to you).

 Let’s get started and you’ll see how easy this is to make.

 This craft is going to go pretty fast, you’ll be hanging you new fluffy winter wreath on your front door before you know it.

 - Start by pulling out several feet of yarn from the skein.

 - You could also roll a bunch of the yarn it into a ball if you like.

 - Heat up your glue gun and grab your scissors.

 - Run about a 1″ bead of glue on the wreath form.